rl1131/ceramics/README.md

  - Python 3.x
  - OpenSCAD - Language Based 3D Modeling
 ## Other Software Used to Print
- Once you have a 3D .stl model, you will need other software to "slice" and print.
+ Once you have a 3D .stl model, you will need other hardware and software to "slice" and print.
 I used the following for this purpose:
  - Slicing:  PrusaSlicer
  - Raspberry Pi to run OctoPrint
  - Printing:  OctoPrint